Fuco1/dired-hacks/README.md

 listings.
 The group `dired-faces` provides only nine faces and isn't very fine-grained.

-The definitions are added using a macro `dired-rainbow-define`.
+The definitions are added by several macros, currently available
+are:

+* `dired-rainbow-define` - add face by file extension
+* `dired-rainbow-define-chmod` - add face by file permissions

-You can display its documentation by calling
+You can display their documentation by calling (substituting the desired macro name):

     M-x describe-function RET dired-rainbow-define RET